Last Updated on June 22, 2019

-For this recipe I needed 90 minutes from cutting the vegetables till serving.
-Yes, I know…this is really long for me.
-You won’t find many clean eating recipes on leanjumpstart that will beat this long preparation time.
+For this vegan recipe without any saturated fat I needed 90 minutes from cutting the vegetables till serving.
+Yes, I know…this is really long for me as most of my recipes don't take longer than 30 minutes.
+You won't find many wholesome recipes on leanjumpstart.com that will beat this long preparation time.

-But standing almost one hour longer than usually in the kitchen made really the difference, not only regarding ratatouille’s gorgeous appearance but also regarding the overwhelming taste of this meal.
+Standing almost one hour longer than usually in the kitchen made really the difference.
+This has not only to do with ratatouille's gorgeous appearance but also with the overwhelming taste of this meal.
 Why?

 See, my family and me we are not too fond of eggplants in a vegetable stew – in doubt, we'd rather go without them.
 Partly it's a texture thing, partly it's taste…